-- Environmental factors that would be analyzed when deciding how to invest in a socially responsible manner include a company’s approach to climate change mitigation, waste and water management, deforestation, energy usage, and investment in renewable and clean energy sources.
+- Measurable environmental ESG factors that are analyzed when deciding how to invest in a socially responsible manner include a company’s approach to climate change mitigation, waste and water management, deforestation, energy usage, and investment in renewable and clean energy sources.

-- Social factors which socially responsible investors take into account would include the company’s approach to its own workforce as well as the wider community.
-They would include ethical labor practices, diversity in the workforce, product liability issues, and the way in which the company’s activities impact the communities from which they source materials, for instance.
+- Social factors that socially responsible investors take into account include the company’s approach to its own workforce and the wider social community.
+These factors include ethical labor practices, racial and gender diversity in the workforce, product liability issues, and the way in which the company’s activities impact the communities from which they source materials, for instance.

-- Governance factors pertain to corporate governance and transparency.
+- Governance factors pertain to responsible corporate behavior and transparency.

 See Related: Best Impacting Books to Read

-This means that fund managers will carry out a meticulous ESG screening process before investing in stocks and other securities, and continue to monitor ESG disclosures just like financial returns are tracked.
+This means that fund managers will carry out a meticulous ESG screening process before investing in stocks and other securities and continue to monitor ESG strategies and disclosures just like financial returns are tracked.

-In addition, many socially responsible mutual funds take an active part in shareholder activism by attending shareholder meetings and exercising voting rights, in order to further affect social and environmental change by encouraging companies to uphold even higher corporate citizenship standards.
+In addition, many socially responsible mutual funds take an active part in shareholder activism by attending shareholder meetings and exercising voting rights in investment management to further affect social and environmental change by encouraging companies to uphold even higher corporate citizenship standards.